 Non-compliant beverage manufacturers will be assessed penalties that will be deposited into the Recycling Enhancement Penalty Account.
 Funds from this account could be used, subject to appropriation by the Legislature, to support the recycling, infrastructure, collection, and processing of plastic beverage containers in the state.
 If the Legislature makes an appropriation for this purpose before June 15, 2027, CalRecycle may conduct a study of plastic markets.

 In addition, the law requires plastic material reclaimers to report empty plastic beverage containers collected and sold.
 It also requires manufacturers of postconsumer recycled plastic to report the amount of food-grade and bottle-grade plastic material sold in the state.

 CalRecycle is developing regulations to implement AB 793.
 CalRecycle conducted workshops on December 2, 2020 to receive questions and comments and on April 29, 2021 to present preliminary draft regulations.
-You may access information about the last workshop here.
-CalRecycle will present additional workshops in 2021 to solicit feedback from interested parties and to present draft regulations.
+CalRecycle presented another workshop on August 25, 2021 to solicit feedback from interested parties and to present preliminary draft regulations.

 To receive updates, including notices regarding workshops and rulemaking, please subscribe to the Beverage Container Recycling Program General Listserv.

 - AB 793 requirements apply only to plastic beverage containers.

 - Beverage manufacturers are exempt from AB 793 if they pay $15,000 or less in processing fees annually.
 CalRecycle will determine if a beverage manufacturer meets the requirements of PRC §14575(g)(3)(A) and is exempt.

 - On January 1, 2022, beverage manufacturers are required to utilize at least 15 percent recycled plastic.